What is water clarity?

 Why is poor water clarity a problem?

 Poor water clarity can have many adverse effects on stream and lake ecosystems.
 For example, murky water can make the water unsuitable for drinking by stock and make areas unsafe for swimming.
-High algae concentrations can cause an algal bloom in slow-moving water (e.g. lakes), which lowers water clarity and can be toxin producing, causing illness in humans and animals.
+High algae concentrations can result in an algal bloom in slow-moving water (e.g. lakes), which lowers water clarity and can be toxin producing, causing illness in humans and animals.

 High sediment can also harm aquatic life by clogging their gills which reduces their ability to take up oxygen.
 As fine particles settle in slower-moving downstream areas, the spaces between rocks and gravel are filled making the bottom habitat unsuitable for fish and other aquatic species.
 Poor water clarity will also affect the amount of light reaching the river or lake bottom, potentially limiting plant growth.

 The National Policy Statement for Freshwater Management 2020 assesses suspended fine sediment in rivers via visual clarity across four suspended sediment classes (each with its own attribute bands).
 Councils who do not collect visual clarity data may convert turbidity to visual clarity.
-As an interim measure (until further guidance is provided) this may be undertaken using a national level conversion equation

 How is water clarity tested?